olooney/oranlooney.com/content/about/_index.md

 +++
 Hi, I'm Oran Looney.
 I do math.
 I write programs.
 I science... data?
 That doesn't sound right.
 I -tican stats?
 No, that's even worse.
-Maybe you should just think of me as a [nematode][N] trainer because many of the neural networks I train at work are roughly the same complexity as the [*C. elegans connectome*][CEC].
+Maybe you should just think of me as a [nematode][N] wrangler because many of the neural networks I train at work are roughly the same complexity as the [*C. elegans* connectome][CEC].

 [N]: https://en.wikipedia.org/wiki/Nematode
 [CEC]: http://wormwiring.org/